This page shows how to start a synchronization.

 Single project synchronization does not require scripting.
 Please, select the project for incoming sync requests to generate default sync rules.

-By default the following issue data will be synchronized: summary, description, type, assignee, reporter, comments, attachments and labels.
+By default the following issue data will be synchronized: summary, description, type, comments, attachments and labels.

 You can adjust generated scripts later by editing the connection.